rhit-parsonjc/money-manager/README.md

 - Thanks to [Abderrahim Azhrioun](https://www.baeldung.com/spring-boot-h2-jdbcsqlsyntaxerrorexception-expected-identifier) for noting that the H2 issue could be due to a reserved word.
 According to [H2 Documentation](https://h2database.com/html/advanced.html#keywords), these keywords are YEAR, MONTH, and DAY.
 - Thanks to [W3Schools](https://www.w3schools.com/java/java_advanced_sorting.asp) for explaining how to use Java sorting
 - Thanks to [Ali Bouali](https://www.youtube.com/watch?v=uGZQdD9IpQc) for explaining Spring testing

+### Pinia

+- Thanks to [Mikalai Parakhnevich](https://stackoverflow.com/questions/73966166/pinia-vue3-set-on-proxy-trap-when-i-try-to-change-my-state) for noting that my getter and state variable having the same name would cause an issue

 ## Random Value